d3/d3-quadtree/README.md

 <a name="quadtree_add" href="#quadtree_add">#</a> <i>quadtree</i>.<b>add</b>(<i>point</i>)

 Adds the specified new *point* to this quadtree and returns this *quadtree*.
+If the specified point is outside the current [extent](#quadtree_extent) of this quadtree, this quadtree is automatically expanded to [cover](#quadtree_cover) the new point.
 The point must have the following properties:

 * `0` - the *x*-coordinate of the point
 * `1` - the *y*-coordinate of the point

 These properties **must not change** while the *point* is in the quadtree.
 To update a point’s position, first [remove](#quadtree_remove) the point, then update its position, and then re-add it to the quadtree.
 Alternatively, you may discard the existing quadtree entirely and create a new one from scratch; this may be more efficient if many of the points have moved.

-If the specified point is outside the current bounds of this quadtree, this quadtree is automatically expanded to [cover](#quadtree_cover) the new point.

 <a name="quadtree_remove" href="#quadtree_remove">#</a> <i>quadtree</i>.<b>remove</b>(<i>point</i>)